FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-06-30-custom-software.md

 Often a user will want to use a specific version or software, either because of a modpack requirement or for specific features.
 Fortunately, this can be easily done with a custom jar.
 Custom jars come in two forms: a standalone `.jar` file, or a `.jar` file, a library folder and sometimes other files.

+Please be aware that we are not affiliated with any of the third-party tools mentioned below.
+Use them at your own discretion.

-Some Installation processes (like (neo)forge and spigot) might require you to have a Java JRE/JDK package installed.
+Some Installation processes (like (Neo)Forge and Spigot) might require you to have a Java JRE/JDK package installed.
 You can find downloads for Java 21 [here](https://adoptium.net/temurin/releases/?os=any&arch=any&version=21)

 ## Installation
 {% tabs softwareType %}